 "We will try to support the decisions of Daw Aung San Suu Kyi, for the time being," Ko Ko Gyi clarified.
-"This is our way to co-operate, not only with Daw Aung San Suu Kyi, but also the parliamentary process."'We hope'
+"This is our way to co-operate, not only with Daw Aung San Suu Kyi, but also the parliamentary process."

 Whether those cautious caveats "try" and "for the time being" were simply symptoms of communicating in a second language or a subtle indication of potential differences in approach was not made clear.